10 minutes to VTL Engine

 from vtlengine import run_sdmx

-data = Path("Docs/_static/data.xml")
+data = Path("docs/_static/data.xml")

-structure = Path("Docs/_static/metadata.xml")
+structure = Path("docs/_static/metadata.xml")

 datasets = get_datasets(data, structure)